The Real Story

 I knew this was Mr. Bunnyís desperate attempt to find his way into print, for what other kind of technical book would so obscenely magnify the lowly pixel?
 But why me?
 Why was I the one to give life to yet another cartoon rabbit?
 Because it was my idea, dammit, so I had to like it.

-The next morning I uninstalled my source control system, tossed my technical writing into the recycle bin, and started to work on Mr. Bunnyís Guide to ActiveX.
+The next morning I uninstalled my source control system, tossed my technical writing into the recycle bin (the periods can be reused as plush toy stuffing), and started to work on Mr. Bunnyís Guide to ActiveX.
 The book practically wrote itself.

 So donít blame me.

 I wasnít about to let the book go out with my own name as the author.
 Who knows, I might want to write a real book someday.
-So Carlton Egremont III, friend that he is, stepped in to take the heat, and I relegated myself to the role of technical editor, mostly because thereís no real technical info in the book so I figured it for an easy job.
+So Carlton Egremont III stepped in to take the heat, and I relegated myself to the role of technical editor, mostly because thereís no real technical info in the book so I figured it for an easy job.

 Thanks, Carlton.
 Oh, and my apologies that you donít really exist.

 My business partner at the time, Sean, was inexplicably enthusiastic about the book.
-Somehow it seemed like a better idea than our little software venture.
+Somehow it seemed like a better idea than curing cancer.
+Now that I actually have cancer, I regret deleting all that research to free space for the book.
+More's the pity that it wasn't my research.
+For what do I know of cancer?
+Only this: what doesn't kill me makes me sillier.
 Sean found the artist (Steve Francis) who faithfully rendered Mr. Bunny based on my concise specifications.
-(Rabbit.
-Bent ears.
-Glasses.)
+(Draw a rabbit.)
 Sean printed a few hundred books.
 And in late November 1997, he dared to approach the Treitmans at Softpro Books in Burlington, MA with the first copies.

 They took five.